-Just the quick facts: which onions are best for which purposes; which onions don’t make you cry; how you store them; how you cut them; what’s a sunion?
+Which are the best onions for cooking, which onions don’t make you cry, how you store them, how you cut them and what’s a sunion.
+Check it out.

 Which Onions are Used for Which Purposes

 Yellow Onions: Cheap, go-to all round cooking onion.
 The default in most recipes.
 Very sweet when cooked.
-Best for roasted meats, pot roast, chicken, sauces, soups, stews.
+Best for roasted meats, pot roast, chicken, sauces, soups (including onion soup), stews, latkes.
 Can also be used for caramelized onions.

 Sweet Onion: Sweet, less pungent and spicy, can be eaten raw.
 Shipped fresher to market so won’t keep as long as yellow onions.They don’t make you cry.
 Common brand is Vidalia.
 (This is actually my go-to as I love the no-tear, milder traits).
 Best for frying, onion rings, roasting, grilling, onion soup, caramelizing.